 If you suspect your child has been physically or sexually abused at daycare, it’s important to trust your parental instincts and take prompt action to protect your child from any further harm.
-You should:
+Our Texas child injury attorney recommends you should:

 - Contact law enforcement immediately to file a report so officers can begin an investigation.